bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 .. figure:: _static/ServicesList_ProviderInfo1.png

-3. **Delete** a service clicking on the corresponding icon in the Action block near the name of the services you want to delete.
+3. **Delete** a service clicking on the corresponding icon |delete-icon| in the Action block near the name of the services you want to delete.

 .. note:: A service used by one of the streams can not be deleted.